How to install the Scheduled Blocking solution through Azion Marketplace

 6. Click the Save button.

 Done.
-Now you’ve instantiated the rule for your function.
+Now you’ve instantiated the edge firewall for your function.

-To instantiate the Scheduled Blocking solution, while still on the Edge Firewall page, select the Functions tab and follow these steps:
+To instantiate the Scheduled Blocking integration, while still on the Edge Firewall page, select the Functions tab and follow these steps:

 1. Click the Add Function button.